lanavirsen/BrickBreaker-Extended/README.md

 # Restore all projects
 dotnet restore

-# Launch the WinForms client (API-backed login + gameplay)
-dotnet run --project BrickBreaker.WinFormsClient

-# Launch the Spectre.Console client (terminal renderer)
-dotnet run --project BrickBreaker.ConsoleClient

 # Launch the Blazor WebAssembly client (canvas renderer)
 dotnet run --project BrickBreaker.WebClient

+# Optional desktop shells
+dotnet run --project BrickBreaker.WinFormsClient dotnet run --project BrickBreaker.ConsoleClient

-# Optional: build every project or run the unit tests
+# Optional: build everything or run the unit tests
 dotnet build BrickBreaker.sln
 dotnet test BrickBreaker.sln
 ```

-The WinForms and Spectre console clients read the backend URL from the `BRICKBREAKER_API_URL` environment variable (defaults to the hosted Azure Container Apps instance at `https://brickbreaker-api.delightfulsky-8a169c96.swedencentral.azurecontainerapps.io`) and both allow overriding the value at runtime (launcher textbox or console prompt).
-You can also provide a `clientsettings.json` file next to the executable (or anywhere referenced by `BRICKBREAKER_CLIENT_CONFIG`) with `{ "ApiBaseUrl": "https://your-host" }`, or pass the desired URL as the first argument to `BrickBreaker.ConsoleClient`.
-Set the environment variable (or edit the launcher field) to point at `http://127.0.0.1:5080` when testing a local API build.

-The Blazor client lets you edit the API base URL from the landing page (or set the `ApiBaseUrl` configuration entry when bootstrapping the WASM host, which now defaults to the same Azure endpoint) and uses those endpoints for login, registration, and score submission.
+The web client exposes an API URL textbox on the landing page so you can switch between the hosted API (`https://brickbreaker-api.delightfulsky-8a169c96.swedencentral.azurecontainerapps.io` by default) and a local build (`https://localhost:5080` or `http://127.0.0.1:5080`).
+WinForms and Spectre.Console read the backend URL from the `BRICKBREAKER_API_URL` environment variable (or `clientsettings.json`/command-line overrides) so all UI layers can point at the same API without recompiling.

 ### Configure Supabase/PostgreSQL